 The South Carolina Campaign to Prevent Teen Pregnancy (SC Campaign) was founded in 1994 to combat increasingly high rates of teen pregnancy in our state.
-Since that time, the SC Campaign has been the only organization in South Carolina that works in all regions of the state exclusively focused on the reduction of teen pregnancy.
+Since that time, the SC Campaign has partnered with funders and youth-serving professionals in all regions of the state to address the issue.

-After 22 years of dedication and commitment to the issue, great progress has been made in our state but much work remains.
-Between 1991 and 2015, teen birth rates in South Carolina decreased by 64%.
-Even with such remarkable progress, 11 girls age 15-19 in South Carolina give birth every day and the state has the 16th highest teen birth rate in the nation.
+After 23 years of dedication and commitment to the issue, great progress has been made in our state but much work remains.
+Between 1991 and 2016, teen birth rates in South Carolina decreased by 67%.
+Even with such remarkable progress, 10 girls age 15-19 in South Carolina give birth every day in 2016 and the state has the 16th highest teen birth rate in the nation (2015).

 While we pause and celebrate the accomplishments, we understand there is no time for complacency, thus making the work of the SC Campaign of vital importance.
 Our objective is to build the capacity of local communities to address teen pregnancy within their own neighborhoods through mission-based focus areas of:

 - training and technical assistance

 Our dedicated staff instructs and assists community leaders who are helping teens make smarter decisions about reproductive health.
 We are transforming South Carolina by training youth-serving professionals, initiating communication within families, and advocating for grassroots programs that will educate and empower teens.

 About Us Brochure

 To improve the health and economic well being of individuals, communities, and the state of South Carolina by preventing teen pregnancy.